MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/windows/default-image-directory.md

 [![Download Sample](~/media/shared/download.png) Download the sample](https://docs.microsoft.com/samples/xamarin/xamarin-forms-samples/userinterface-platformspecifics)

-This Universal Windows Platform platform-specific specifies the directory in the project that image assets will be loaded from.
+This Universal Windows Platform platform-specific defines the directory in the project that image assets will be loaded from.
 It's consumed in XAML by setting the `Application.ImageDirectory` to a `string` that represents the project directory that contains image assets:

 ```xaml
 <Application xmlns="http://xamarin.com/schemas/2014/forms"